In 326 BC, a young and ambitious Alexander the Great led his army against the mighty Indian king, Porus, on the banks of the Hydaspes River.

 At just 26 years old, he was the king of Macedonia and Greece, and he had already defeated some of the greatest armies of his time.

 In 331 BC, he had defeated Darius III and conquered the Persian Empire.
-After burning the capital city of the Persian Empire, Persepolis, to the ground, Alexander led his troops into the region of modern-day Afghanistan in 330 BC.
+After burning the Persian capital city, Persepolis, to the ground, Alexander led his troops into the eastern provinces of the Persian Empire (modern-day Afghanistan) in 330 BC.

 After many years of war in the region, he reached the edge of India in 327 BC.